nick627/Simple_fuzzer/README.md

 # Simple_fuzzer
 Fuzzer for config file

+Coverager.cpp - source for PINTool coverager code, used in Fuzzer_with_PinTool

 Implemented a program that performs file format fuzzing.
 The implemented program carries out the following actions:
 - Change the original file (one-byte replacement, replacement of several bytes, adding to the file);